Background: Measuring the XDR's FM Frequency Response from Antenna In to Line Out

 Conclusion from this data: The XDR's treble droop is in its analog audio preamp circuit, not the tuner module or DSP section.
 It can be corrected!

 Sony gave the XDR amazing reception capability, and its DSP section is very high quality.
-But its analog audio preamp can be made much better:
+But its analog audio preamp can be improved:

-The audio analyzer plots below compare the unmodified XDR audio preamp to my custom audio upgrade board.
+The audio analyzer plots below are for the unmodified XDR audio preamp.